 Purpose: The duties of this committee are to conduct reviews of grievances brought to the President following the third step of the Faculty Grievance Procedure (see 5.3 Faculty Grievance Procedure, p.
-37).
+39).
 A faculty member serving on this committee cannot be directly or indirectly involved in the case to be heard.
 In case of such a conflict of interest, the Chair of the Faculty Senate appoints a temporary replacement to maintain the College's representation.
 Also, in cases of a member's inability to serve, such as approved absence from the University, the Chair of the Faculty Senate appoints a temporary replacement to maintain the College's representation.
-Also, in cases of a member's inability to serve, such as approved absence from the University, the Chair of the Faculty Senate appoints a temporary replacement to maintain the College's representation.
 This committee conducts its proceedings in accordance with the guidelines defined in STEP 3 of the Faculty Grievance Procedure, p.
-40.
+42.